Frequently asked questions

 You can remit payment by U.S. mail or by using the online payment system.

 At any time during the 15-year duration of the charge, you may pay the remaining balance in one lump sum at a discount.
 If you include the payoff amount in your mortgage, it might provide a tax advantage.
 However if you are likely to sell your property within a few years of buying it, you may not want to prepay future charges because the remaining payments could be passed along to the next owner.

 What do I do when I sell my home and the 15-year billing period is not over?

 You may want to consult with your real estate agent regarding disclosure to prospective buyers and escrow agents handling your transaction.
 (RCW 64.06.020

 What is the money used for?

 King County’s wastewater treatment system protects public health and the environment by treating wastewater before recycling it or releasing it into Puget Sound.
 Increasing demand on the regional sewage treatment system has meant building new treatment facilities and expanding capacity of the current system.
-Examples of this needed expansion include the new Brightwater Treatment Plant in Woodinville, expansion of the Bellevue Pump Station, and the Southwest Interceptor project in the Kent-Auburn area.
+Examples of this needed expansion include the new Brightwater Treatment Plant in Woodinville, expansion of the Sunset and Heathfield Pump Stations in Bellevue, and the Southwest Interceptor project in the Kent-Auburn area.
 View more projects under construction

 Will the rate go up?